aosabook/500lines/modeller/chapter.md

 Most of the setup and interfacing with OpenGL is found in the viewer.py file.

+#### GLUT
+GLUT is the OpenGL Utility Toolkit.
+Is is bundled with OpenGL and it allows us to create operating system windows and and to register user interface callbacks.
+This basic functionality is sufficient for our purposes.
+If we wanted a more full featured library for window management and user interaction, we would consider using a comprehensive game engine like PyGame.

 ### Rendering the Scene: Viewer
 With a basic understanding of OpenGL, we examine how to render the `Scene` to the screen.
 The `Viewer` class created the gui window and handles initializing OpenGL.
 The function `init_interface` creates the window that the modeller will be rendered into and specifices the function to be called when the scene needs to rendered.